 Before you get started, use a Mercedes-Benz scanner to read the codes from the ABS module and find out which sensor is faulty.
 You don’t need to replace all the sensors, just the faulty ones.

 - Raise Car.
 First, loosen the lug nuts but do not remove them.
 Second, raise the car using your jack.
 Third, support your car with jack stands such as Torin 3 Ton Jack Stands.

 - Locate Mercedes Wheel ABS Sensor.
 Remove the front wheel and locate the ABS wheel speed sensor.

-- Right behind the rotor, you will see a couple of cables connected to two sensors.
+- Behind the rotor, you will see a couple of cables connected to two sensors.
 One wire goes to the brake pads, which is the brake pad wear sensor.
 The second sensor goes to the ABS wheel sensor.

-- Remove ABS sensor bolt Use a Torx socket to remove the bolt that holds the ABS sensor in place.
+- Remove the ABS sensor bolt.
+Use a Torx socket to remove the bolt that holds the ABS sensor in place.

-- The ABS sensor is held in place with a hex bolt, which will require a 10mm Allen wrench to be removed.
-This is the ABS sensor (also sometimes called RPM sensor) is located on the back of the steering knuckle.
+- The ABS sensor is held with a hex bolt, requiring a 10mm Allen wrench to be removed.
+This ABS sensor (also called RPM sensor) is located on the back of the steering knuckle.